-"Working with Giftpoint has been one of my best decisions.
-If I'd have had to go to China to find a manufacturer and manage the process it would have taken much longer and cost much more.
+"Working with Giftpoint was one of my best decisions.
+If I'd have had to go to China to find a manufacturer and manage the process myself it would have taken much longer and cost much more.
 Furthermore, I have family commitments, so I can't just hop on a plane to China at a moment's notice.

 Protecting intellectual property

 "I have patent pending and unregistered design rights.
 There's no point registering my design until I'm closer to having a patent granted - it could give away secrets.
 My logo is a registered trademark and - on the advice of a trademark attorney - I've registered SnoozeShade as one and two words.
 I've paid for legal advice, but I have also had free advice from the Intellectual Property Office.

 "I used to work in PR, marketing and events, for amazing brands such as The National Lottery, Tesco and eBay.
 This knowledge has helped me to secure much free publicity.

 "I've self-funded my business.
 Thankfully, developing the product didn't require a big investment, plus, I've been able to keep my costs down by, for example, getting a friend to design my logo, while my brother created my website.
 However, I had to use all my personal savings to fund the first product run.

 - "Make good use of all free sources of advice about protecting your intellectual property.
 Begin by visiting the Intellectual Property Office website"